When it comes to wine, Barcelona is the place to be!

 Want to learn more about the Catalan capital’s famous vermouth tradition?
 Devour Barcelona expert guide Victoria tells you all you need to know in the video below!

-Want to try some of the best Catalan wines alongside a local expert?
-Join us on our Gourmet Tapas & Wine Tasting Tour!
-Perfect for wine newbies and budding sommeliers alike, this experience allows you to sample the best of the best regional wines.
-Each is paired beautifully with some of the city’s best tapas at the family-run bars and bodegas locals love best!
+Want to learn about some of the best Spanish wines alongside a local expert?
+Join us on our Spain Wine 101 online experience!
+Perfect for wine newbies and budding sommeliers alike, this experience will teach you all about the best of the best Spanish wines.
 Salud!

 Life is too short to speak one language and stay in one place.
 In 2015, this philosophy took her from familiar Ohio to sunny southern Spain.
 Usually drinking tinto de verano, reading Lorca, or attempting to dance flamenco (not all at once).
 Follow her blog, Viatic Couture, for more.